What is a RRSP?

 Participating Whole Life Insurance vs RRSPs

 If you want a tax-free, retirement savings plan you can easily liquidate with no penalty, you should consider participating whole life insurance.
-Participating whole life insurance is a unique, all-in-one financial solution that works to protect and preserve your estate and legacy in the future, while helping you plan and save for retirement simultaneously.
+Participating whole life insurance is a unique, all-in-one financial solution that works to protect and preserve your estate and legacy in the future while helping you plan and save for retirement simultaneously.

-When structured using one of our Bank On Whole Life™ concepts, participating whole life insurance not only offers you insurance protection and a tax-free death benefit, but a cash value.
+When structured using one of our Bank On Whole Life™ concepts, participating whole life insurance not only offers you insurance protection and a tax-free death benefit but a cash value.
 This cash value is a supercharged asset that allows you to build equity year over year through guaranteed returns and potential dividend earnings.

 A participating whole life insurance policy with a cash value also eliminates any second guessing because you know exactly the minimum guaranteed value of your account on the day you expect to withdraw from it.
-RRSPs, subject to market fluctuations and volatility, can’t provide you a guaranteed value of funds upon withdrawal and therefore the same level of financial security in retirement.
+RRSPs, subject to market fluctuations and volatility, can’t provide you with a guaranteed value of funds upon withdrawal and therefore the same level of financial security in retirement.

 Also with an RRSP, the government dictates how much money you can put in and when you can withdraw it, providing you with limited access and control over your own money.
 If you withdraw money prior to retirement, the government penalizes you with hefty withdrawal fees.
 On the contrary, using participating whole life insurance as a retirement savings vehicle provides you with financial control for life and complete liquidity of your own money.